Is Adobe a dying business?

 - The ‘Learning Curve Trap’ revolves around providing a fantastic value proposition that is only available to those who are prepared to learn how to use it.
 To keep clients hooked on their goods, Adobe employs the ‘learning curve trap,’ in which some users become certified experts in their program.
 As a result, switching to a different solution becomes difficult since professionals in your company will lose a skill that they have developed in order to use this program and will have to start again.

 - The ‘Industry Standards Trap’ compelled professionals and businesses to purchase industry-standard software.
-Adobe presents itself as a market leader based on public acceptability.
+It presents itself as a market leader based on public acceptability.
 Adobe’s Digital Media software, as well as Adobe’s. pdf format has become the industry standard, making it difficult to utilize anything else.
 Hence, Adobe’s Digital Media software and its widely known file format around the world, made the switching expenses substantial.

 - Network effects

 The “network effect” is a common economic moat for platform enterprises.
 Adobe made a brilliant step by utilizing their Acrobat reader.
-Adobe distributes the Acrobat reader for free in order to establish a market for the software that creates Acrobat files.
+It distributes the Acrobat reader for free in order to establish a market for the software that creates Acrobat files.
 This strategy combines a product line with a subscription platform for digital experiences have shown tremendous success to Adobe.

 “Normally, if you want to sell a car for more money, you need more features, for example traction control or fancy LED headlights,” explains Oliver Goldman, Technical Advisor to the CTO at Adobe.